HeBing/fcar_v0.1/README.md

 Currently the models include: logistic regression with L1 penalty (Lasso regression), logistic regression with L2 penalty (Ridge regression), and random forest.
 Model averaging utility is also provided that averages predicted results from different models.

+If you have any questions on installation and usage of `fcar`, feel free to contact me at bhe3@jhu.edu.

 #### How to install

 * Step 1: download source code and unzip